ansible/workshops/exercises/ansible_network/1-explore/README.md

 ![ee main menu](images/navigator-ee-menu.png)

-Selecting **2** again will provide the Ansible version and collections installed on the specified EE:
+Selecting `2` for `Ansible version and collections` will show us all Ansible Collections installed on that particular EE, and the version of `ansible-core`:

 ![ee info](images/navigator-ee-collections.png)

 ### Step 4

+### Step 5

 Use the `cat` command to view the contents of the `ansible.cfg` file.